 “Pang-mayaman lang ang stocks.”
 This used to be the prevailing mindset of Filipinos as regards investing in the stock market.
 Pang-mayaman — or “only for the rich” — because a huge amount of money is supposedly needed to participate in stock trading.
 Not anymore.
-About
+Local

 First the good news, then the bad news.
 The Philippines recorded a stunning 7.8% growth in its Gross Domestic Product (GDP) during the first quarter of 2013 compared to the same period last year, becoming the fastest growing economy in East and Southeast Asia.
 And